-A business plan helps you to do all the necessary research to take a business concept and lay out how it is likely to work out in practice.
-It will be particularly important in order to help attract finance for your business.
+A business plan helps you to do all the necessary research to take a business concept.
+Layout how it is likely to work out in practice.
+Writing a Business plan will help you to attract finance for your business.

-Financial projections are a particularly important part of the plan and a large amount of detail will need to go into them covering sales, margins, overheads and break-even analysis.
+Financial projections are a particularly important part of the plan.
+A large amount of detail will need to go into them covering sales, margins, overheads, and break-even analysis.

 An overview of the Business Plan

 Potential lenders need to get an insight into your current operation and future plans.
-For this to happen the plan needs to be well organised and presented.
+For this to happen the plan needs to be well organized and presented.

 The amount of detail required will vary depending on the situation but the plan should cover the planning of the business using best estimates of future operations, the financing of the business and how it is to be funded, how the plan is to be implemented and the method of monitoring the progress of the business against the plan.

 As well as being used by lenders a well thought out business plan is actually an excellent management tool allowing you to plan what is going to happen and deal with potential problems.

 The plan does not need to be too long, just enough to clearly give the relevant information that a lender may need.
 Every last detail is not required as you do not want to bore the reader and further information can be requested if required.